lukesiler/k8s-the-multicloud-way/README.md

 <a href="https://stedolan.github.io/jq/">jq</a> for bash-based JSON parsing of in.json which is also Terraform input variable file.

-Ways now implemented are Google Cloud Platform (GCP) and Amazon Web Services (AWS).  vCenter-managed vSphere will be next.
+Ways now implemented are Google Cloud Platform (GCP) and Amazon Web Services (AWS).
+Azure and vCenter-managed vSphere are future plans.

 ## Try It